 Insects, the most numerous, and arguably the most dominant, form of life on earth, attract interest wherever they are found.

 Hardly a day passes when any single person does not meet up with at least one insect species.
 Bees, butterflies and dragonflies, three of the more popular types of insects, greet us daily in our gardens and parks.
 Insect pests as well as beneficial insects inhabit agricultural lands everywhere.

 Formal insect identification gets a bit more complicated once past the point of knowing that a wasp is a wasp or a fly is a fly.
 The links in the box point to more detailed species information, arranged primarily by insect orders.
 When entomologists talk about different types of insects, they typically refer to the bugs in the Class Insecta, or the bugs defined as insects with three body parts (head, thorax and abdomen) and six legs.

 The types of insects found in North America get organized into almost thirty different orders, some more familiar than others.
 Approximately one dozen of the more popular insect orders receive extended discussion in the insect section.
-Just click on a link in the box to get started.

 As omnivores, large garden infestations can hurt plant production.
 The most popular, and least invasive control method involves rolling up slightly damp newspapers and placing them on the ground overnight.
 Collect and dispose of the newspaper in the morning.